 We knew it would be a good one to cover.
 It’s not as if we’re blowing this one open or uncovering any myths, but we do want to talk about animal testing.

 Last month we talked about how much our skin absorbs.
 This time we’re covering the FDA question, True or False; “Cruelty Free” or “Not tested in Animals” means that no animal testing was done on the product and its ingredients.

-False; Even if a product never was tested in animals, there's a very good chance its ingredients were.
-A company might call its products “cruelty free” because it isn't doing any animal testing on these ingredients now, although the ingredients may have been tested on animals in the past.
+False; Even if a product never was tested in animals, there’s a very good chance its ingredients were.
+A company might call its products “cruelty free” because it isn’t doing any testing on animals with these ingredients now, although the ingredients may have been tested on animals in the past.
 In some cases, “no new animal testing” might be a more accurate claim.

 That’s just one of the common tests animals in a lab go through to answer the question, “what is the maximum amount of this substance can we feed/apply to its body before it has a reaction?